mickeyslaven/blah2-VectorWarp/README.md

 The radar processing output is available on [http://localhost:49152](http://localhost:49152).

-## Documentation

-- See `doxygen` pages hosted at [http://doc.30hours.dev/blah2](http://doc.30hours.dev/blah2).

 ## Future Work

 - Add a tracker in delay-Doppler space.
 - Support for the HackRF/RTL-SDR using a front-end mixer, to sample 2 RF channels in 1 stream.
-- Support for the Kraken SDR with all 5 channels.
 - Add [SoapySDR](https://github.com/pothosware/SoapySDR) support for the [C++ API](https://github.com/pothosware/SoapySDR/wiki/Cpp_API_Example) to include a wide range of SDR platforms.

 ## FAQ